-(2) Organizational culture reforms
+Organizational culture reforms

-In March 2022, the "Team Sousei (Creation)" company-wide transformation project, comprised of employees selected through internal recruitment, set out its Robust Policies for reforming corporate culture with the aim of creating a new Mitsubishi Electric.
-The team came up with the slogan "Changes for the Better start with ME", with "ME" signifying that everyone in the Mitsubishi Electric Group will act as driving forces for change.
-In other words, it signifies that both individuals and the Mitsubishi Electric Group as a whole must act to effect change.

-This overarching plan was put into action from April 2022, with a total of 148 employees company-wide involved in a range of reform projects within each business division.
-Briefing and discussion sessions for employees on the Robust Policies by Executive Officers, Business Group President and members of "Team Sousei (Creation)" have been implemented since the middle of April, with a total of 59 sessions having been completed.
-These activities will be continuously carried out in all the work sites and offices within the company.

-With respect to initiatives that will be deployed on a company-wide basis such as personnel systems, the relevant divisions have already begun putting together appropriate measures and reviewing existing systems.
-FY2023 marks the company's first step toward change, with these efforts to continue toward the goal of establishing a new culture and building a connected, self-powered organization, which the company envisions achieving by around FY2026.

-The company will steadily carry out its efforts to renew its human resources management system to meet the objectives of the overarching plan described in Table 6.
+- In March 2022, the "Team Sousei (Creation)" company-wide transformation project, comprised of employees selected through internal recruitment, set out its Robust Policies for reforming corporate culture with the aim of creating a new Mitsubishi Electric.
+The team came up with the slogan "Changes for the Better start with ME", with "ME" signifying that everyone in the Mitsubishi Electric Group will act as driving forces for change. - This overarching plan was put into action from April 2022.
+Briefing and discussion sessions for employees on the Robust Policies by Executive Officers, Business Group President and members of "Team Sousei (Creation)" have been implemented since the middle of April, with a total of 59 sessions having been completed. - With respect to initiatives that will be deployed on a company-wide basis such as personnel systems, the relevant divisions have already begun putting together appropriate measures and reviewing existing systems. - FY2023 marks the company's first step toward change, with these efforts to continue toward the goal of establishing a new culture and building a connected, self-powered organization, which the company envisions achieving by around FY2026. - The company will steadily carry out its efforts to renew its human resources management system to meet the objectives of the overarching plan as described.
 Specifically, the company seeks to overcome its inward-looking organizational culture, and to drive change in the behavior of senior management and foster diversity to facilitate open communication.
 The company will also take steps to reform its organizational culture and ensure its new culture takes hold.
 These will include running training rotations designed to foster independent growth and cooperation across organizational boundaries, striving to improve the working environment of middle management by ensuring that managerial scope is appropriate and building systems for decentralized authority, and ensuring that senior management provides appropriate support.
 It will also entail fostering mindfulness of the fundamental role of managers and fleshing out the managerial education and training programs that enable managers to fulfill their role.

-The company will continuously monitor the progress of these measures in an effort to gauge and enhance their effectiveness.
+• The company will continuously monitor the progress of these measures in an effort to gauge and enhance their effectiveness.